There's a good chance you punctuate poorly and don't realize it.

 Awesome.
 Then use that period instead of the comma/hyphen, and you’ve just confidently avoided improper comma usage!

-(I’m not going to dive into how it is that you’re avoiding grammatical errors because that would necessitate a discussion on clauses, and I want to keep this guide short.)
+(I’m not going to dive into how it is that you’re avoiding punctuation errors because that would necessitate a discussion on clauses, and I want to keep this guide short.)

 Here are the fixed examples: